hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 N﻿ow, you should have a clearer view of what is really happening in the background when one registers for a workshop.
 You can see that I have uncovered many scripts to explain step by step all the stages of a workshop's deployment process.
 But there are some more to be explained.
 It is obvious that the main function of the backend server is to deploy and run workshops.
 Nevertheless, as any other server, it cannot live without maintenance.

 T﻿his subject will be at the core of my next article where I will detail how one needs to manage and work with this server on a daily basis.
-What we usually call day 2 operation.
+What we usually call day 2 operations.

+Please be sure to drop back at [HPE DEV](https://developer.hpe.com/blog) for a follow up on this.
+Check out also the Hack Shack for new [workshops](https://developer.hpe.com/hackshack/workshops)!
+We are currently working on different subjects like HPE GreenLake for Compute Operations Management API 101 or HPE Data Services Cloud Console API for HPE GreenLake for Block Storage cloud data service.
+Stay Tuned !